Metaphysics / Philosophy: Ontology, Epistemology & Meta-Inquiry

 Structural Realism

-The philosophy-of-science debate about scientific realism is resolved in favor of a structural variant: what survives theory change is structure (boundary-character spectra, enrichment relations), not ontological furniture.
+The philosophy-of-science debate about scientific realism is internally addressed in favor of a structural variant: what survives theory change is structure (boundary-character spectra, enrichment relations), not ontological furniture.
 The framework vindicates Worrall's structural realism on its own terms.

 Where to go deeper